two-mode waitlists, on every plan

 Questions

-Auto-promote runs outside the cancellation window: when a spot opens, the next person on the waitlist gets it automatically with an email confirmation.
-Broadcast-claim runs inside the cancellation window: every waitlist member gets an SMS or push notification with a one-tap claim link — first to claim wins.
-Outside the window the cancellation is low-friction, so auto-promote works.
-Inside the window members may already have other plans, so broadcast lets them self-select.
+Outside the cancellation window, the waitlist auto-books: when a spot opens, the next person in line gets it automatically with an email confirmation.
+Inside the cancellation window, it switches to first-to-claim: every waitlist member gets an SMS or push notification with a one-tap claim link, and the first to tap gets the spot.
+Outside the window a cancellation is easy to fill, so auto-booking works.
+Inside the window members may already have other plans, so alerting everyone lets them choose for themselves.

 Why does the two-mode pattern matter?

-A one-mode waitlist either over-promotes or under-promotes.
-Auto-promote everyone (including inside the window) and members get assigned a class at 6am the next morning after they've moved on.
-Broadcast everyone and members get notifications at all hours for classes they wouldn't have been promoted into.
-Two-mode matches operational reality: outside the window, members want the class; inside, they're a coin flip and self-selection is cleaner.
+A one-mode waitlist either books too eagerly or alerts too much.
+Auto-book everyone (including inside the window) and members get assigned a class at 6am the next morning, after they've moved on.
+Alert everyone for every opening and members get notifications at all hours for classes they wouldn't have been booked into anyway.
+Two modes match how studios actually run: outside the window, members want the class; inside, they're a coin flip and letting them choose is cleaner.

 Which platforms ship two-mode waitlists?

-Junocal, Mariana Tek, and Walla ship two-mode waitlists as a core scheduling primitive.
-Mindbody supports waitlists but the auto-promote-vs-broadcast switching is less granular.
-Momence has waitlist support but the broadcast pattern is less native.
-For studios with consistent waitlist demand, two-mode delivers a meaningfully higher capacity fill rate than single-mode.
+Junocal, Mariana Tek, and Walla build two-mode waitlists in as a core feature.
+Mindbody supports waitlists, but the switch between auto-booking and first-to-claim is less granular.
+Momence has waitlist support, but the first-to-claim alert is less built in.
+For studios with consistent waitlist demand, two modes fill a meaningfully higher share of spots than a single mode.

 What conversion rates do two-mode waitlists hit?

-Well-implemented two-mode waitlists convert 70-80% of broadcast-claim openings and over 90% of auto-promote openings.
+Well-run two-mode waitlists convert 70-80% of first-to-claim openings and over 90% of auto-booked openings.
 Studios running the pattern well see capacity utilisation increase 3-7 percentage points on classes with consistent waitlist demand.
 For a studio with 50 classes/week, that's an additional 4-10 attendances filled from waitlist that would otherwise stay empty.

-Does the client need SMS consent for broadcast-claim?
+Does the client need SMS consent for the first-to-claim alert?

 Yes.
-Broadcast-claim defaults to SMS — email open rates inside a 12-hour window are too low to drive conversion.
-Clients consent to SMS at signup or via a one-time consent flow.
-Without SMS consent, the broadcast falls back to push notification (if the client has installed the booking view to their home screen) or email.
+The first-to-claim alert defaults to SMS — email open rates inside a 12-hour window are too low to drive conversion.
+Clients consent to SMS at signup or via a one-time consent step.
+Without SMS consent, the alert falls back to push notification (if the client has added the booking view to their home screen) or email.
 Conversion is meaningfully lower without SMS.

 Can clients opt out of waitlist notifications?

 Yes.
-Clients can join a waitlist with a notification preference: 'auto-promote me' (default), 'broadcast only' (notify but don't auto-assign), or 'mute' (waitlist position only).
+Clients can join a waitlist with a notification preference: 'book me automatically' (default), 'just alert me' (notify but don't book me in), or 'mute' (show my waitlist position only).
 Settings sit in the client's profile.
-An auto-promote-always option overrides default behaviour for members who want it regardless of timing.
+A 'always book me automatically' option overrides the default for members who want it regardless of timing.

 What if multiple people claim the same spot at the same time?

-First successful API call wins.
-The spot reserves the moment the first claim hits the server; subsequent claims see an apology-and-refund flow with a one-tap link to the next available class.
-Simultaneous claims are rare because broadcasts go out in micro-batches (first batch reaches a few members within 30 seconds; next batch follows 2-3 minutes later).
-Most claims happen within the first batch.
+The first tap wins.
+The spot is reserved the moment the first claim comes in; anyone who taps after that sees an apology with a refund and a one-tap link to the next available class.
+Two people claiming at once is rare, because alerts go out in small waves (the first wave reaches a few members within 30 seconds; the next follows 2-3 minutes later).
+Most claims happen in the first wave.